denten-books/plain-text/1-metaphor.md

 vehicle, a driver turns the wheel to the right, and the car immediately follows.
 A direct causal link exists between the steering wheel and the car's axle.
-Similarly, when operating a computer game like *Space Invaders* via a joystick, the player experiences an immediate correspondence between the movement of the controlling mechanism and the movement of the player-controlled space ship on the screen.
+Similarly, when operating a computer game like *Space Invaders* via a joystick, the player experiences the immediate correspondence between the movement of the controlling mechanism and movement of the player-controlled space ship on the screen.
 The car is the "direct object of interest" for a driver, just like the virtual space ship is for a gamer.
 But unlike video game players, authors attempting to delete sensitive information are not interested in the virtual representation of their documents.
 The object of their interest is not mimetic.
 They would like to erase the document itself, located somewhere within the machine.
 In cases like these, inhabitants of the simulated, virtual world have an interest in objects outside of it.
 The paradigm of direct manipulation instead veils the object from view, suspending the rules of physical interaction in favor of the virtual.
 Far from being direct, the iconic representation of the document---the image of a